It's International Women's Day

 The progress women have made since American socialists first celebrated International Women's Day is quite phenomenal: there are female Prime Ministers and CEOs, and now it's rare for a woman not to have the vote.
 However, we feel there is still a way to go.
 Even in the most developed countries, women's earnings consistently lag behind men's, and violence, sexual and otherwise, is a major issue.

-So today we are toasting the cause of women's rights with a wildly inappropriate, though tasty and prettily named Pink Lady.
+So today we are toasting the cause of women's rights with a Perfect Lady, a cocktail we believe was named for Wallis Simpson.
 While you're at it, perhaps also toast the amazing women in the drinks industry, from distillers to bar owners, from brand ambassadors to bartenders with a cocktail created by a woman.
-Handily we've complied a section for you.
+Handily we've complied a section of 150+ such cocktails for you.

 It's also the Hitchhiker's Guide To The Galaxy's birthday